openslide/openslide/README.txt

 Leica and Ventana support require libtiff >= 4.

-If you want to run the test suite, you will need PyYAML, python-requests, xdelta3, jpegtran (from libjpeg), a Git checkout of OpenSlide, and > 120 GB of disk space.
+If you want to run the test suite, you will need PyYAML, python-requests, xdelta3, cjpeg and djpeg (from libjpeg), a Git checkout of OpenSlide, and > 120 GB of disk space.
 Valgrind and gcov are optional.

 Features